NicolaPiras97/Loglikelihood_approximation_LCmodels/README.md

 The code in this version is available for simulation reproducibility purposes only.

 ## Usage
 To run the simulations launch the .R files, which recalls a C++ program.
-Be sure to have installed .R, and the R packages Rcpp, RcppEigen and
+Be sure to have installed .R, and the R packages Rcpp, RcppEigen and RcppArmadillo.
-RcppArmadillo.
+The data used in the application are contained in the data_application.txt file.

 ## Citing us